 With this type of loan, regardless of when your home sells, you’re able to tap into this cash for whatever you need.
 When you are moving homes, this can mean financing some much-needed renovations or repairs.

 Another Option: EasyKnock’s MoveAbility

-EasyKnock's MoveAbility program is an alternative for those who can't or don't want to get a bridge loan or home equity loan.
-Homeowners can sell their current home to EasyKnock, and then they can continue to live in their single-family home, condo, or apartment for up to 18 months as a renter.
+EasyKnock’s MoveAbility program is an alternative for those who can’t or don’t want to get a bridge loan or home equity loan.
+Homeowners can sell their current home to EasyKnock, and continue to live in their single-family home, condo, or apartment for up to 12 months as a renter.

 MoveAbility provides money for a down payment without having to pay the high rates of a bridge loan or meet the requirements of a home equity loan.
 It offers the freedom of a stress-free move.

 If you’re trying to choose between a bridge loan vs home equity loan to fund your next move, it’s important to know the advantages of each and alternative options.
 Speak to a financial advisor to help you choose the best option for your circumstances.